d-morrison/IntroStatActivities/_book/08-A11-inference-1cat_test-theory.md

 \vspace{1in}

-\newpage

 The standardized statistic is used as a ruler to measure how far the sample statistic is from the null value.
 Essentially, we are converting the sample proportion into a measure of standard errors to compare to the standard normal distribution.

 \begin{figure}

-{\centering \includegraphics[width=0.6\linewidth]{08-A11-inference-1cat_test-theory_files/figure-latex/simpleNormal-1}
+{\centering \includegraphics[width=0.6\linewidth]{08-A11-inference-1cat_test-theory_files/figure-latex/simpleNormalcurve-1}

 }

-\caption{A standard normal curve.}(\#fig:simpleNormal)
+\caption{A standard normal curve.}(\#fig:simpleNormalcurve)
 \end{figure}
-7. Using the 68-95-99.7 rule in Section 5.2.5 to guide you, fill in the percentages on the standard normal distribution displayed in Figure \@ref(fig:simpleNormal), and also mark the value of the standardized statistic calculated in question 6.
+7. Using the 68-95-99.7 rule in Section 5.2.5 to guide you, fill in the percentages on the standard normal distribution displayed in Figure \@ref(fig:simpleNormalcurve), and also mark the value of the standardized statistic calculated in question 6.

 \vspace{0.2in}